Legal for trade: Weighing up the requirements

 The following list provides examples of typical applications where a legal-for-trade scale might be required:

 Weights and measures authorities around the world are responsible for controlling legal for trade equipment and related legislation.
-Most countries globally (outside of the USA) have adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
-OIML has also developed a set of international guidelines relating to the manufacture and use of weighing and measuring instruments for legal metrology applications.
+Therefore, most countries globally (outside of the USA) have adopted International Organization of Legal Metrology (OIML) requirements for weighing equipment.
+In fact, OIML has developed a set of international guidelines relating to the manufacture and use of weighing and measuring instruments for legal metrology applications.

-In the EC weighing instruments are split into two categories; Automatic Weighing Instruments (AWI) and Non-Automatic Weighing Instruments (NAWI).
+In the EC weighing instruments are split into two categories: Automatic Weighing Instruments (AWI) and Non-Automatic Weighing Instruments (NAWI).
 The main difference between the two being that a NAWI requires the intervention of an operator during the weighing process to adjust the quantity of material being weighed.
-NAWIs are certified under the EC Non-Automatic Weighing Instruments Directive, while most AWIs fall within the remit of the EC Measuring Instruments (MID) directive
+NAWIs are certified under the EC Non-Automatic Weighing Instruments Directive.
+Meanwhile, most AWIs fall within the remit of the EC Measuring Instruments (MID) directive.

 This certification can only be given by a weights and measures inspector or an ‘approved qualifier’.
-Additionally, an appropriate approved body must evaluate the design and operation of the equipment to ensure that it conforms to the published guidelines/ requirements.
+In fact, an appropriate approved body must evaluate the design and operation of the equipment.
+This then is to ensure that it conforms to the published guidelines/ requirements.
 It is also an offence to have, or use, seriously incorrect equipment or to alter equipment that is incorrect after it has been stamped.